It’s a new season. Time for a fresh start!

 There are two investments you make when you begin a coaching relationship.

 One is the financial investment.
 More important than the money, however is your willingness to do the work the coach lays out for you.
 Sean had to work on his search every single day.
 George had to look at all the red flags he had not addressed.
+Sam had to take a risk and say, this is who I really am.
 This was hard, AND they got the support they needed to do the hard work.

 Coaching is an investment you make with the intention of getting many times the value back.
 Working with an experienced coach brings relief from wondering (about almost everything).
 The coach brings his or her talents to bear on your specific situation.
 They bring skill and wisdom to affect your outcomes and strategies that get things to change, all with your motivation in ways you hadn’t imagined.
 That’s part of the point: It’s hard to imagine different ways on your own.